-Ionel's other refined matching condition, the existence of a strictly negative simultaneous solution to the system of equations (6.25), is easily misinterpreted when there are cylinders that are in the singular divisors between levels as above.
-We must be careful to only apply (6.25) to positive depth nodes and chains of trivial holomorphic cylinders with well-defined contact information $a_{i}$ in the $i$th direction.\footnote{To interpret the statement of (6.25) correctly, the reader must be aware that for a node or chain of trivial holomorphic cylinders, $y$, Ionel's definition of $I^{\pm}(y)$ contained in Remark 5.12 includes only the directions in which this geometric contact information is well defined.}

-As stated\footnote{Actually, (6.25) as literally stated also does not apply when $s_{i}=0$, but rearranging to avoid dividing by $s_{i}$ gives a statement that obviously does apply.
-This trivial observation is needed for the correctly interpreted set of equations from (6.25) to be equivalent to the equations for existence of certain tropical curves.}, (6.25) of \cite{IonelGW} holds for nodes or chains of trivial cylinders `$y$' between curves for which the contact information in the $i$th direction is well defined.\footnote{The astute reader looking at the proof of (6.25) may detect that when contact information in the $i$th direction is not well defined, (6.25) is replaced by a pair of strict inequalities corresponding to at least one curve being in-between levels in the $i$th direction.
-There is no need to keep track of these inequalities because they follow from the equations for other nodes or chains of cylinders for which contact information is well defined.} In fact, a choice of strictly negative simultanous solution to the equations (6.25) for all nodes or chains of trivial holomorphic cylinders $`y'$ and all directions $i\in I^{\pm}(y)$ is equivalent to a choice of a certain tropical curve.
-In our current example, following the notation of equation (6.25), the system of equations we get are as follows:
+Ionel's other refined matching condition --- the existence of a strictly negative simultaneous solution to the system of equations (6.25) --- is easily misinterpreted when there are in-between cylinders contained in the singular divisors between levels.
+We must only apply (6.25) to positive-depth nodes or chains of trivial holomorphic cylinders, `$y$', connecting components with well-defined contact information $a_{i}$ in the $i$th direction\footnote{To interpret the statement of (6.25) correctly, the reader must be aware that for a node or chain of trivial holomorphic cylinders, `$y$', Ionel's definition of $I^{\pm}(y)$ --- contained in Remark 5.12 --- includes only the directions in which this geometric contact information is well defined.
+A separate issue is that (6.25), as literally stated, also does not apply when $s_{i}=0$, but rearranging to avoid dividing by $s_{i}$ gives a statement that obviously does apply.
+This trivial observation is needed for the correctly-interpreted set of equations from (6.25) to be equivalent to the equations for existence of certain tropical curves.} --- for example, in direction $1$ there is no equation using the node between components (2) and (4), but there is an equation using the nodes between components (2) and (5).\footnote{The astute reader looking at the proof of (6.25) may detect that, when contact information in the $i$th direction is not well defined, (6.25) is replaced by a pair of strict inequalities corresponding to at least one curve being in-between levels in the $i$th direction.
+There is no need to keep track of these inequalities because they follow from the equations for other nodes or chains of cylinders for which contact information is well defined.} In fact, a choice of strictly-negative simultanous solution to the equations (6.25) for all nodes or chains of trivial holomorphic cylinders `$y$' and all directions $i\in I^{\pm}(y)$ is equivalent to a choice of a certain tropical curve.
+In our current example, following the notation of equation (6.25), the system of equations is as follows:

 Assign variables \begin{enumerate} \item $\alpha(1)$ to the node between curve (2) and (4), \item $\alpha(2)$ to the node between curve (4) and (5), \item $\alpha(3)$ to the node between curve (5) and (1), \item $\alpha(4)$ to the node between curve (1) and (3) \item $\alpha_{1}$ $\alpha_{2}$ and $\alpha_{3}$ to levels $1$, $2$ and $3$ respectively \end{enumerate}